yoshitomo-matsubara/torchdistill/README.md

 ## Google Colab Examples
 The following examples are available in [demo/](https://github.com/yoshitomo-matsubara/torchdistill/tree/main/demo/).
-Note that the examples are for Google Colab users.
+Note that these examples are for Google Colab users.
 Usually, [examples/](https://github.com/yoshitomo-matsubara/torchdistill/tree/main/examples/) would be a better reference if you have your own GPU(s).

 ### CIFAR-10 and CIFAR-100